zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 The fixed-point structure provides the **theoretical grounding** for RTM's discrete band claim:

-1. The bands are not arbitrary — they correspond to zeros of the RG $\beta$-function, each associated with a known mathematical operator (wave equation, Laplacian, CLT, entropy maximization).
+1. The bands are not arbitrary — they correspond to zeros of the RG $\beta$ -function, each associated with a known mathematical operator (wave equation, Laplacian, CLT, entropy maximization).

 2. The clustering of empirical $\alpha$ values near fixed points is **predicted** by RG theory — systems under coarse-graining flow toward the nearest fixed point.
 Finding systems at $\alpha = 1.5$ would be as surprising as finding a ferromagnet at a temperature between $T_c$ and $0$ that is neither ordered nor disordered.